splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-rest.rst

 .. meta::
    :description: Detailed overview of ingest endpoint for generic REST alerts for Incident Intelligence in Splunk Observability Cloud.

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
 In Incident Intelligence you can then create on-call schedules and incident workflows to route third-party incidents to responders.
 Use the generic REST ingest endpoint to forward third-party cloud alerts to Incident Intelligence for which there is not a specific ingest endpoint available.
-See <a href=#ii-cloud-alert-endpoints`.

 REST ingest endpoint
 ---------------------------------